-Hazel writes thought-provoking novels about modern women – interesting and complex women who are sometimes uncertain, who can feel vulnerable, who struggle, but who are nonetheless creating spaces in which they can fully express their strength as women.
+I write what I hope are thought-provoking novels.
+I like to take a theme or an issue that intrigues me and create a story around that.
+I suppose you could say my novels are existential in nature.
+And I hope that the stories and the characters I create are gripping as well.
+I love writing about modern women – interesting and complex women who are sometimes uncertain, who can feel vulnerable, who sometimes struggle, but who are nonetheless creating spaces in which they can fully express their strength as women.

 Want to know more?